easyauth/api/public.rst

 Response
 --------
-All responses except for 400 Bad Request include a HMAC-SHA256 authentication code.
+All responses except for 400 Bad Request include a HMAC-SHA256 authentication code, as indicated by the value of ``1`` in ``"token-format"``.
+Other token formats may be implemented in the future.
 This MUST be validated by the client.
 All responses are in JSON format.

 +---------------+------------------------------------------------+
 | Response Code | Response                                       |